 Skip to main content

-Edge is a lightweight proxy built in Zig, designed for high throughput and low latency telemetry processing via Policies.
+Edge is a lightweight Zig proxy that applies policies to telemetry at high throughput and low latency.

 Component Overview